kiransain/sopra-fs25-group-26-client/README.md

 - Make sure changes are committed and pushed to the 'develop' branch.
 - Create a pull request to merge 'develop' into 'main'.
 - After code review and approval, merge the pull request.
+- Create a new tag for the release version and push it.
 - Vercel will automatically deploy the latest version to production.